Aanshi-Singh/Dashboard/README.md

 # React Dashboard - Post Management System

-A modern React dashboard application that fetches and displays posts from JSONPlaceholder API with real-time search functionality and interactive post details.
+A modern React dashboard application that fetches and displays posts from JSONPlaceholder API with real-time search, pagination, error handling, and interactive post details in a modal.

 ## 🚀 Features

-- **Real-time Search**: Debounced search with clear button functionality
+- **Real-time Search**: Debounced search with clear button
-- **Interactive Post List**: Clickable titles with visual selection states
+- **Interactive Post List**: Clickable titles with selection and hover states
-- **Dynamic Details Panel**: Shows selected post details or empty state
+- **Modal Details View**: View full post details in a popup modal
+- **Pagination**: Efficiently handle large datasets with page navigation
-- **Loading States**: Smooth loading experiences for data fetching and search
+- **Loading & Error States**: Smooth loading indicators and user-friendly error messages
+- **Consistent Styling**: Unified color scheme, button, and container styles
-- **Responsive Design**: Clean, modern UI with consistent styling
+- **Responsive Design**: Works on desktop and mobile
-- **Component Architecture**: Modular code structure for maintainability
+- **Lazy Loading**: Images are lazy loaded for performance

 ## 🛠️ Technologies Used